 Back in Montreal in 2006, he encounters renoun peruvian composer Lucho Quequezana who invites him to a musical journey in Peru with the group Sonidos Vivos.
 This intimate contact with afro-peruvian music and music from the Andes is a source a inspiration in his artistic itinerary.
 Learning to play the andean bambo flute, the Quena, Huu Bac expands his talents of performer to a new instrument.

 From 2009 to 2015, he collaborates twice with the Cirque du Soleil, recording for the shows “Totem” and “Toruk”.
 He also recorded for “Canotgraphie”, a show by artistic director Robert Lepage.
 In 2010, he distinguishes himself as finalist for the “Montreal Arts Council Diversity Award”.
 Recipient in 2011 and 2012 of a grant from the Canada Council for the Arts as a composer, he is as well invited in 2011 to take part in the festival “Africa-Asia Encounters”, in Paris.

 Nourrished by his travels and encounters, he dedicates himself to the composition and performance of a present day jazz music blending eastern and western colours.
 The waters of the Mekong River flows in his compositions, expressing his asian cultural heritage in the North American backdrop.

-In november 2013, he founded the Huu Bac Quintet, which has since toured in Canada as well as garnered various awards : “RIDEAU/ROSEQ Award 2014”, “Entrées en Scène Loto-Québec 2015-16”, “Stingray Rising Stars Award 2015” and “Public Choice Award 2016” at Vitrine des Musiques Locales Métissées.
+In november 2013, he founded the Huu Bac Quintet, which has since toured in Canada, USA, China and Korea as well as garnered various awards : “RIDEAU/ROSEQ Award 2014”, “Entrées en Scène Loto-Québec 2015-16”, “Stingray Rising Stars Award 2015” and “Public Choice Award 2016” at Vitrine des Musiques Locales Métissées.

 His first album as a composer/multi-instrumentalist, “On the Steps of St-Paul’s”, was released in November 2017.